jyellick/obc-docs/whitepaper.md

-# Openchain Technical Specification

-_This document is subject to change as development progresses_
+# Open Blockchain Whitepaper

 ## Your voice here:
 If you are reading this, then it means anything said in this document or done in this open source repository is open for your input.
-Apply your experience, lend your voice, and show with your code how the specification and the implementation of Openchain should be taken forward.
+Apply your experience, lend your voice, and show with your code how the specification and the implementation of Open Blockchain should be taken forward.
 Don’t like something you see here?
 Help us all see your point of view (in a respectful and positive way) or even better, bring some code that shows a better way.

 ## Background

-This paper describes the principles, high-level architecture and initial technical specifications of a blockchain suitable for industrial use cases.
+This paper describes the principles, high-level architecture and initial technical direction of a blockchain suitable for industrial use cases.

-The design presented here describes a blockchain fabric called Openchain, a protocol for business-to-business and business-to-customer transactions.
+The design presented here describes a blockchain fabric called Open Blockchain, a protocol for business-to-business and business-to-customer transactions.
 It is intended for permissioned networks (important: see definition below), and it allows compliance with regulations and respects the requirements that arise when competing businesses work together on the same network.

 The central elements of this specification are smart contracts (aka chaincode), digital assets, record repository, a decentralized network and cryptographic security.
-To these blockchain staples, we add performance, verified identities, private transactions, confidential chaincode, and modular consensus protocols.
+To these blockchain staples, we add performance, verified identities, private and confidential transactions, and pluggable consensus model.

-_For questions regarding terminologies used in OBC, check out our [glossary] (glossary.md)_
+_For questions regarding terminologies used in OBC, check out our [glossary] (biz/glossary.md)_

 #### Why a new fabric:
 Blockchain technology is in its infancy and is often not well suited for the needs of industry.
 Scalability challenges and the lack of support for confidential and private transactions, among other issues, make its use infeasible for many important industry applications.
 We lay out an industry–focused design, based on and extending the learnings of the pioneers in this field.